 Online Education and Training in Pastoral Christian Studies

-For those who want to serve as ministers, pursuing an education in pastoral Christian studies is a natural choice.
-Many schools offer flexible distance learning programs in this field at both the undergraduate and graduate level.
-Read on to learn about online degree options and get career info.
+An education in pastoral Christian studies can prepare students for careers in ministry.
+Many schools offer flexible distance learning programs in this field at both the undergraduate and graduate levels.
+Read on to learn about online degree options, and get career info.

 Inside Online Pastoral Christian Studies Programs

 Schools that offer online education options in pastoral Christian studies or related areas mainly include private religious-affiliated institutions.
 Students wishing to explore this field via distance learning can work toward a number of academic certificates and degrees from the comfort of home.
 However, many programs require that students complete some on-campus courses or stays of residency at churches.
 Examples of online programs include the following:

 - Associate of Arts in Christian Ministry with a concentration in pastoral ministry

 - Bachelor of Arts in Biblical and Pastoral Studies

 - Graduate Certificate in Christian Ministry

 - Master of Arts in Christian Ministry with a concentration in pastoral ministries

 Applicants to undergraduate programs in pastoral Christian studies must have a high school diploma or GED, while those interested in graduate-level options must have a bachelor's degree.
 Due to the nature of this field, it is common for schools to also require prospective students to submit recommendation letters from pastors or other church leaders.